 With online data with the help of the points mentioned above, you will be able to tailor your offers to target the interests of different groups to attract them in-store.
 You can email coupons or promo codes to customers for in-store events.
-A targeted offer or incentive is a persuasive method to encourage prospects to take any action towards your marketing goal.
+A targeted offer or incentive is a persuasive method to encourage prospects to take action toward your marketing goal.
 It also shows customers that you not only understand what they are most interested in but also value them patronising repeatedly.

-That being said, owners should only use offers as an incentive and not launching great slashed prices or broad-scale discounting because of how it can be difficult to go back to pre-crisis prices.
+That being said, owners should only use offers as an incentive and not launch great slashed prices or broad-scale discounting because how it can be difficult to go back to pre-crisis prices.
 Restaurants with loyalty programs instead should mine their database to send targeted promotions to members and tell them about special events.

 “Restaurants should also not cut their marketing budgets it is an essential tool to maintain current diners.”